Hybrid Project Management

 1) Hybrid Approach:

-a) Hardware development uses Waterfall methodology:
+a) Hardware development uses Waterfall Methodology:

 i) Structured phases like design, manufacturing, and testing.

-b) Software development applies Agile principles:
+b) Software Development applies Agile principles:

 i) Iterative updates, bug fixes, and user feedback integration.